eiarcadia/eiarcadia/README.md

 </p>

 <p align="center">
-not good at talking, initiate conversation!
+not good at talking, initiate conversation! we have semidiagnosed-autism, adhd, and ocd.
 </p>

 <p align="center">